mpv-player/mpv/DOCS/man/en/options.rst

     decoding and output of any frame can be skipped, and will lead to an even worse playback experience.

-    Practical use of this feature is questionable.
+    *NOTE*: Practical use of this feature is questionable.
 Disabled by default.

 --frames=<number>
     Play/convert only first <number> frames, then quit.

---fribidi-charset=<name>
-    Specifies the character set that will be passed to FriBiDi when decoding non-UTF-8 subtitles (default: ISO8859-8).

 --fullscreen
 --fs